xiaofeizhang19/ConsumeLess-frontend/README.md

 ## Introduction

-For our final group project at Makers Academy, we decided to make a web application that allows people to borrow/lend less frequently used items to each other, thus reduce unecessary consumption and carbon footprint.
+This application aims to encourage reuse of little used items in order to reduce consumption and help our users to reduce their carbon footprint.<br />

-The backend was built in Python and Flask, and the frontend was built in React.
+The [backend](https://github.com/xiaofeizhang19/ConsumeLess-backend) has been built in Python and Flask, and the frontend has been built in React.<br />

-The project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and deployed on [heroku](https://infinite-waters-48339.herokuapp.com/).
+The project has been deployed on [heroku](https://infinite-waters-48339.herokuapp.com/).

 ## Running Cypress Tests
 OPen up cypress console for running the tests by typing `./node_modules/.bin/cypress open` in the console.